AutodeskGames/stingray-docs/source/interactive_help/source_access/getting_started/libraries.md

 ## Additional libraries

 There are some libraries for optional third-party integrations that Autodesk is not permitted to redistribute directly.
-If you want your game to support the systems listed below, you must copy the required versions of the libraries manually into the location specified by your `SR_LIB_DIR` environment variable.
+If you want your app to support the systems listed below, you must copy the required versions of the libraries manually into the location specified by your `SR_LIB_DIR` environment variable.

 ### Steam